Madison (video game)

-MADiSON is a first-person horror video game developed and published by the Argentine studio Bloodious Games.
-It was released on July 8, 2022, for Microsoft Windows, PlayStation 4, PlayStation 5, and Xbox Series X/S. A Nintendo Switch version was released on August 26, 2022.
+Madison (stylized as MADiSON) is a first-person horror video game developed by the Argentine game development studio Bloodious Games, and published by British publisher Perpetual Games.
+It was first released on July 8, 2022, for Microsoft Windows, PlayStation 4, PlayStation 5, and Xbox Series X/S. Perpetual Games had localized and published the game internationally on Nintendo Switch consoles on August 26, 2022.
+A VR version of MADiSON was ported to PSVR2 and PCVR platforms in May 2024.